Aman-4-Real/See-or-Guess/README.md

 If you find our work useful, please cite the paper:
 ```
 @inproceedings{cao2024see,
   title={See or Guess: Counterfactually Regularized Image Captioning},
   author={Cao, Qian and Chen, Xu and Song, Ruihua and Wang, Xiting and Huang, Xinting and Ren, Yuchen},
-    booktitle={ACM Multimedia 2024}
+  booktitle={Proceedings of the 32nd ACM International Conference on Multimedia},
+  pages={965--974},
+  year={2024}
 }
 ```